mikeizbicki/ucr-cs100/textbook/assignment-help/strtok/README.md

 Token 3: not
 Token 4:
 ```
-From this we see that `strtok` was able to get the last token, even though the delimiter was not in it, and
-that the function was able to handle the case of an empty string.
+From this we see that `strtok` was able to get the last token, even though the delimiter was not in it, and that the function was able to handle the case of an empty string.
 Why is that?

-In the section
-[**One Small Step for String**](#one-small-step-for-string) above it was stated that to get the token,
-`strtok` looks for the first substring in the `str` argument that does not contain the deliminator `delim`.
+In the previous section [The Basics](#the-basics), it was stated that to get the token, `strtok` looks for the first substring in the `str` argument that does not contain the deliminator `delim`.
 So, if the delimiter is not in the `str` argument, then the entire argument is considered to be the token.
 ```
 char example_3[] = "This is the entire token";
 char *first_token = strtok(example_3, "A");
-//Look for the first occurence of "A"
+//Look for the first occurrence of "A"
 //"A" was not found
 //first_token = "This is the entire token";
 ```
-In the case when there is nothing left to look at, or if nothing was initially passed to the `str` argument,
-`strtok` returns `\0`.
+In the case when there is nothing left to look at, or if nothing was initially passed to the `str` argument, `strtok` returns `\0`.
 This enables the use of `while` loops for parsing a string.
 ```
 #include <iostream>
 #include <string.h>